thevoiceless/ping-traceroute/README.md

 Riley Moses
 ============
-This is a repository for my Project 1 work in CSCI442 (Operating Systems) at Colorado School of Mines
+This is a repository for my Project 1 work in CSCI442 (Operating Systems) at Colorado School of Mines.